Can the Victim Drop Domestic Violence Charges?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The process behind criminal charges is frequently misunderstood.
-Most people believe that victims of crime issue the charges.
-This is wrong.
-The state governs crimes, and it's the state that issues criminal charges, not the victim.
+No, the victim cannot drop domestic violence charges.
+The process behind criminal charges is often misunderstood.
+Most people wrongly believe that victims of crime decide to issue the charges.
+But the state prosecutes the crime, not the victim.

+After the complaint, an investigation process begins.
 The police officer arrives and gathers evidence to determine whether to file domestic assault charges.
 The police officer takes witness statements and photographs of injuries.
-They may have you sign an affidavit to support your statement as the alleged victim.
-After determining probable cause, the police officer files a domestic violence charge against your spouse or live-in partner and arrests them.
+They may have you sign an affidavit to support your statement of abuse.
+After determining probable cause, the police officer might file a domestic violence charge against the suspect and arrest them.

 The situation is chaotic.
 You're scared about what might happen.
-You don't want to be abused, but you also don't want to see your loved one get into legal trouble for domestic abuse.
-Many victims of domestic violence feel the need to protect their abuser.
-You may wonder: Should you work with the prosecutor's office or the criminal defense attorney?
+Perhaps you don't want to see your loved one get into legal trouble for domestic abuse.
+Many survivors of domestic violence feel the need to protect their abuser.
+You may wonder: Should you work with the prosecutor or the criminal defense attorney?
 Do you, the victim, have the authority to drop domestic violence charges?

 The Victim's Role in the Domestic Violence Case